kt3k/t10/README.md

 # Hide untranslated elements

-You can hide untranslated elements by the following css:
+You can hide untranslated elements by the following style:

 ```css
 t, .t-text, .t-attr {